wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/index.rst

     :width: 80%
     :title: Deploy a new agent from UI

-Then follow the steps listed in the image below.
+Then follow the steps listed in the Wazuh dashboard on how to deploy a new agent.

   .. thumbnail::  /images/manual/deploy-a-new-agent-from-ui-02.png
     :align: center